Iowa State vs. Pittsburgh Predictions & Picks - NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones have a +182 scoring differential, topping opponents by 5.6 points per game.
-They're putting up 68.4 points per game to rank 267th in college basketball and are giving up 62.8 per contest to rank 22nd in college basketball.
+- The Cyclones outscore opponents by 5.6 points per game (scoring 68.4 points per game to rank 267th in college basketball while giving up 62.8 per contest to rank 22nd in college basketball) and have a +182 scoring differential overall.

-- Iowa State wins the rebound battle by 3.1 boards on average.
-It collects 30.7 rebounds per game, which ranks 246th in college basketball, while its opponents grab 27.6 per contest.

-- Iowa State knocks down 1.2 fewer threes per contest than the opposition, 6.5 (278th in college basketball) compared to its opponents' 7.7.

-- Iowa State has come out ahead in the turnover battle by 3.4 turnovers per game, committing 12.5 (245th in college basketball play) while forcing 15.9 (12th in college basketball).
+- Iowa State wins the turnover battle by 3.4 per game, committing 12.5 (245th in college basketball) while its opponents average 15.9.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.